-December 17th is the International Day for the Elimination of Violence against sexworkers.
+November 25th is the International Day of violence against women.
 I don’t like days of observance – I don’t like to be reminded to pay attention to something in a ritual way.
 Even less so, when it concerns something so significant and ubiquitous that the number of days in a year would not even suffice to dedicate enough attention to it.
 Speaking of attention: Where in the world does a day like this actually raise awareness?
 In fact, who is observing the problem in those places and for what reason?
 Is violence against women brought to the centre of attention more on this day in places where it would be particularly appropriate to do so?
 Probably not.
 So, why do we even have this day then?

 Observance and reservations

 The reason why I know that December 17th is the day on which we try to raise awareness for violence used against sexworkers lies in my work as an activist and a lobby whore.
 Of course, we as prostitutes have every reason to be against violence directed at every sexworking person.
 After all, we are particularly jeopardised by it.
 Not only by ‘normal’ violence, but also by state-induced, institutionalized violence in the form of repression by certain circles that want to eliminate us from society.
 The reason why I am writing this text is that these self-called abolitionistis do not regard me as a victim of their campaign, but rather as a privileged escort girl who has nothing to say on the subject.

 Yet, this privileged escort girl would like to say something on the subject